 The Tennessee Student Assistance Corporation (TSAC) has targeted info on financial aid, including applications for state grants and scholarships — a great resource for students and parents.

 The Tennessee Student Assistance Award is a state-funded grant program that provides non-repayable financial aid to needy undergraduate students who are enrolled at a public or an eligible non-public postsecondary institution in Tennessee.

-To be eligible, students must be Tennessee residents, and must have an Expected Family Contribution (EFC) of $2100 or less.
-Grant amounts vary, and are awarded to the neediest applicants on a first come, first served basis.
+Eligibility is based on Expected Family Contribution (EFC) of $3,500 or less.
+Grant amounts vary from $1,000 to $4,000 and are awarded to the neediest applicants on a first come, first served basis.

 To receive priority consideration, you are strongly encouraged to submit a Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year.